-Cremona has been the most famous city for violin making due to the Amati Family and then later, Antonio Stradivari’s legacy, Cremona basically become the pole of the violin.
+Cremona has been the most famous city for violin making due to the Amati Family and then later, Antonio Stradivari’s legacy, Cremona basically became the pole of the violin.
 The first luthiers worked in Cremona, Italy, in the 16th century.
 The Cremonese violin maker Andrea Amati established the so-called violin family, but many other families and independent makers also made instruments at the time.

 However, Cremona is not the only one to own this prize there are many other places with incredible violin makers’ history.